marios-zindilis/website-sources/posts/linux-mint-on-lenovo-g505s/index.md

 website.
 At the time of this writing, the latest stable driver version is 13.4.

-1. Download the drivers from [AMD's Website](http://support.amd.com/us/gpudownload/linux/Pages/radeon_linux.aspx "AMD Drivers for Linux")
+1. Download the drivers from AMD's Website.

 2. Install dependencies: